Signs Your Great Dane is Spoiled

 - Jumping up on furniture to be closer to you

 This behavior often stems from a lack of boundaries during puppyhood.
 When we respond to every whimper or demand, we unintentionally create a pattern of dependency.
-Great Danes are particularly susceptible to developing these habits due to their sensitive, people-oriented nature.
+Great Danes, due to their sensitive, people-oriented nature, are particularly susceptible to developing these habits.

-The real concern emerges when these gentle giants can’t handle being alone.
+The genuine concern emerges when these gentle giants can’t handle being alone.
 Separation anxiety can manifest through:

 - Destructive behavior when left alone